From Morphism Categories to Functor Categories: Introduction

 First of all, to keep the results as general as possible, we try to deal with the morphism category ${\rm H}(\mathcal{C})$ of a nice-enough category $\mathcal{C}$ (definitions are recalled later on).
 Namely, if we assume that $\mathcal{C}$ is an idempotent-complete additive category that admits pseudokernels then, in Section $3$, we endow ${\rm H}(\mathcal{C})$ with an exact structure defined by degree-wise split exact sequences in $\mathcal{C}$, denoted ${\rm H}^{\rm cw}(\mathcal{C})$.
-Even though such constructions have been considered in some particular cases, e.g. in \cite{Ba} where the category of morphisms between projective modules over an Artin algebra have come to play, we do it in a most general possible circumstance as declared above.
+Even though such constructions have been considered in some particular cases, e.g. in \cite{Ba} where the category of morphisms between projective modules over an Artin algebra come to play, and also in \cite{BSZ} where complexes of fixed size have been considered, we do it in a most general possible circumstance as declared above.
 The motivation behind such considerations comes from two origins.
 Firstly, we look for a reasonable structure on ${\rm H}(\mathcal{C})$ with respect to which one may define almost split sequences.
 Note, secondly, that if one imposes tougher conditions on $\mathcal{C}$, for instance taking $\mathcal{C}$ to be an extension-closed subcategory of $\mmod\Lambda$, then ${\rm H}(\mathcal{C})$ inherits an exact structure as an extension-closed subcategory of the morphism category of $\Lambda$.
 So now a natural question arises: What are intrinsic similarities between these two exact structures on ${\rm H}(\mathcal{C})$?

 To get more involved with the aforementioned question, we need to take a glance at the contents of Section $4$.
 For, we recall form \cite{A2} that there exists a functor $\Theta: {\rm H}(\mathcal{C})\lrt\mmod\mathcal{C}$, where $\mmod\mathcal{C}$ is the category of contravariant additive coherent functors on $\mathcal{C}$.
 The objective in Section $4$ is to study $\Theta$ form the point of view of Auslander-Reiten theory.
 We show that $\Theta$ induces an equivalence ${\rm H}(\mathcal{C})/\big<(M\rt 0), (M\st{1}\rt M)\big>\,\simeq\mmod\mathcal{C}$ where $M$ runs through the objects of $\mathcal{C}$.
 Using this, we show that ${\rm H}^{\rm cw}(\mathcal{C})$ admits almost split sequences whenever $\mathcal{C}$ is assumed to be a dualizing variety.
 Furthermore, to conquer the question posed above, it is shown that if $\mathcal{C}$ is an extension-closed dualizing subvariety of $\mmod\Lambda$ then, in many cases, the almost split sequences in ${\rm H}^{\rm cw}(\mathcal{C})$ and ${\rm H}(\mathcal{C})$ coincide.
 Not going off-topic, one more thing will be proved: $\Theta$ respects almost split sequences.